tibs/beyond-spellchecking-talk/notes.rst

     * Does one allow looking at the raw markup (reST) *and* the HTML (which is also in some sense "raw" markup if it is what is being checked)

-* vale is a framework that comes with some predefined checks, and the ability to load packages of existing checks, but also allows you to define your own (and maybe release them as a package).
+* Vale is a framework that comes with some predefined checks, and the ability to load packages of existing checks, but also allows you to define your own (and maybe release them as a package).
 So you get all the power of that approach, and also the need to mend it yourself